Numidian language: Dialects and foreign influences

-It is known that there was an orthographical difference between the western and eastern Numidian language.
-Starting at Kabylia, which was a kind of mixed region, the regions to the east all the way to what is east of modern-day Tunisia and western parts of Libya used the east Libyan writing system, while the regions to the west all the way to approximately the Moulouya river in modern-day Morocco spoke the western Numidian dialect and used the larger and still undecoded west Libyan writing system.
-The East-Numidian dialect was much more influenced by the Punic language than the West-Numidian, and West-Numidian is thought to be more ancient than East-Numidian.
+It is known that there was an orthographical difference between the western and eastern Numidian.
+Starting at Kabylia, which was a kind of mixed region, the regions to the east all the way to what is east of modern-day Tunisia and western parts of Libya used the east Libyan writing system, while the regions to the west all the way to approximately the Moulouya river in modern-day Morocco used the larger and still undecoded west Libyan writing system, though whether this was an orthographical difference, or a more serious linguistic difference is unsure.
 Numidian was influenced mostly by Punic and then Latin, although Numidian and even some modern Berber vocabulary seem to have been also slightly influenced by the Paleohispanic languages and possibly by other Pre-Indo-European languages.